uwe/ATC_MiThermometer/README.md

 To flash or update the firmware, use a Google Chrome, Microsoft Edge or Opera Browser.

 1. Go to the [Over-the-air Webupdater Page `TelinkMiFlasher.html`](https://pvvx.github.io/ATC_MiThermometer/TelinkMiFlasher.html) *
 2. If using Linux: Ensure you enabled "experimental web platform features".
 Therefore copy the according link (i.e. `chrome://flags/#enable-experimental-web-platform-features` for Chrome), open a new browser tab, paste the copied URL.
-Now sten the _Experimental Web Platform features_ flag to _Enabled_.
+Now set the _Experimental Web Platform features_ flag to _Enabled_.
 Then **restart the browser**.
 3. In the Telink Flasher Page: Press `Connect`: The browser should open a popup with visible Bluetooth devices.
 Choose the according target device (i.e. `LYWSD03MMC`) to pair.
 4. After connection is established a _Do Acivation_ button appears.
 Press this button to start the decryption key process.
 5. Now you can press the _Custom Firmware ver x.x_ button to directly flash the custom firmware.
 Alternatively you can choose a specific firmware binary (i.e. the original firmware) via the file chooser